 Note 1: If you don’t have or don’t want to get sweet potato flour, go ahead and substitute it with oat flour.
 I’m sure it’ll work just as well and might actually work better!
 Because my churros had a slight ‘sweet-potatoness to them’ which I thought was really nice but, well, that’s probably because I adore sweet potatoes.

 Note 3: One of the biggest mistakes I made while making my churros was trying to make them with the wrong piping nozzle.
-I kept making tiny churros as a result (like these ones) and then I realized I’d been a buffoon because my nozzle wasn’t right.
+I kept making tiny churros as a result and then I realized I’d been a buffoon because my nozzle wasn’t right.
 So I went out and bought an open star nozzle (which is what you see in the pic above).

 Important PS: I’m migrating to the new website this weekend (!!!!!!!!)
 It’ll still be at proteinpow.com, it’ll just look COMPLETELY different.
 I’ve been working on it for MONTHS and just putting the finishing touches on it now.
 Warahooooooooo :-))))))))